 Alcohol has been a mainstay of human culture since the days of ancient Sumeria and China, serving as the drink of choice for celebrations and festivities because of its euphoric and relaxant properties, as well as its status as a mild psychoactive compound.
 Alcohol was also widely consumed during the Middle Ages in Europe because it was safer to drink than water.
 Alcohol consumption lasts to this day, with people drinking it as a beverage all over the world; however, some people can take alcohol consumption too far.
 Drinking alcohol can be an addictive habit that may require family or professional intervention to control.
-If you or someone you know is struggling with alcohol addiction and needs help, call our hotline at 1-888-287-0471.

 Why People Drink Too Much